hunchoash/Cpp_Cheat_Sheet/cheat_sheet.md

 ### Reinterpret Cast

-RC is used to convert one pointer of another pointer of any type, no matter wither the class is related to each other or not. it does not check if the pointer type and the data pointed by the pointer is same or not. and it doesn't have any return type it simply converts the pointer.
+RC is used to convert one pointer of another pointer of any type, no matter wether the class is related to each other or not. it does not check if the pointer type and the data pointed to by the pointer is same or not. and it doesn't have any return type it simply converts the pointer.

 ***syntax***
 `datatype *var_name = reinterpret_cast\<data_type *>(pointer variable);`